-Q&A: Tawel Fan elderly care scandal
+Q&A: Tawel Fan elderly care inquiries

 Were the police involved?

-North Wales Police were brought in to investigate 10 months after the allegations first emerged.
+North Wales Police were brought in to investigate 10 months after the allegations first emerged and looked at 17 patients.
+They found no evidence of avoidable deaths, mistreatment or neglect.
 The Crown Prosecution Service eventually decided not to prosecute.
 However, eight staff were initially suspended and four moved to other duties.

 So why have we had a second investigation?